SandyShores73/Restormer/README.md

 +- Use HTTPS and secure password hashing in production environments.
 +- Maintain the allowed users list through the `/users` API endpoints or by
 +  seeding the SQLite database.
++- For Codex-based distribution workflows, see `docs/publish_via_codex.md` for
++  instructions on preparing installers and publishing releases.

+EOF
+)